RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 `$settings['cache']['bins']['dynamic_page_cache'] = 'cache.backend.null';`<br>

 ## Ignore test modules and themes
-We are going to be installing and enabling a bunch of modules as we work on site building in Drupal.
+We are going to be installing and enabling a bunch of modules as we work on site-building in Drupal.
 We are going to be running tests as we do development to make sure stuff works.
 We want to allow this in the 'local' Lando machine-environment.

 `/**`<br>
 `* Allow test modules and themes to be installed.`<br>